L | 1.50

 Then, the federal, state, and local legal issues are developed, including preemption, with an emphasis of the need to resolve unnecessary conflicts between full use of drones in planning and the need to protect the public safety and civil rights.

-The final portion of the program is a moderated discussion among the panelists on how we can make better use of drones for the benefit of all, including what level is government should regulate what aspects of drone use.
+Listen to a discussion among the panelists on how we can make better use of drones for the benefit of all, including what regulations of drone use.

 About the Speakers